-On September 8, 2022, the Company, Michael K. Lester, our Former President and Chief Executive Officer, and Alert5 Consulting LLC ("Alert5"), a company owned by Mr. Lester, entered into a consulting agreement (the "2022 Consulting Agreement") pursuant to which Alert 5 continues to provide consulting services to the Company through September 7, 2023.
-Alert5 will receive \$50,933.33 per month in respect of the consulting services it provides to the Company until the end of the consulting period.
-Pursuant to the 2022 Consulting Agreement, we paid an aggregate of \$194,052 to Alert5 in 2022.
+On September 8, 2022, the Company, Michael K. Lester, our Former President and Chief Executive Officer, and Alert5 Consulting LLC ("Alert5"), a company owned by Mr. Lester, entered into a consulting agreement (the "2022 Consulting Agreement") pursuant to which Alert 5 continued to provide consulting services to the Company through September 7, 2023.
+Alert5 received \$50,933.33 per month in respect of the consulting services it provided to the Company until the end of the consulting period.
+Pursuant to the 2022 Consulting Agreement, we paid an aggregate of \$419,042.40 to Alert5 in 2023.